bormaxi8080/starred/README.md

 - [pushshift/api](https://github.com/pushshift/api) - Pushshift API
 - [pushshift/telegram](https://github.com/pushshift/telegram) - Pushshift Telegram Ingest
 - [pushshift/tiktok](https://github.com/pushshift/tiktok) - Module to access TikTok Private API
-- [l4rm4nd/XingDumper](https://github.com/l4rm4nd/XingDumper) - Python3 script to dump employee information from XING API
+- [l4rm4nd/XingDumper](https://github.com/l4rm4nd/XingDumper) - Python 3 script to dump company employees from XING API
 - [drego85/tosint](https://github.com/drego85/tosint) - OSINT analysis tools of a Telegram bot
 - [jdepoix/youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) - This is a python API which allows you to get the transcript/subtitles for a given YouTube video.
 It also works for automatically generated subtitles and it does not require a headless browser, like ot
 - [riz4d/WaGpScraper](https://github.com/riz4d/WaGpScraper) - A Python Oriented tool to Scrap WhatsApp Group Link using Google Dork it Scraps Whatsapp Group Links From Google Results And Gives Working Links.